-Business Owners Direct offers you the full unrestricted service of the portal for 7 days, so before you select one of our monthly packages you can list your business for 7 days and only pay 7 euros, how cool is that.
-Imagine having an offer for your business within the 7-day period, if you do have an offer within this timeframe, and complete on the sale of your business that’s all you will ever pay Business Owners Direct, 7 Euros.
+Business Owners Direct offers you the full unrestricted service of the portal for 21 days, so before you select one of our monthly packages you can list your business for 21 days and only pay once the trial has expired, how cool is that?!
+Imagine having an offer for your business within the 21-day period, if you do have an offer within this timeframe, and complete on the sale of your business that’s all you will ever pay Business Owners Direct.

 A question that almost every business owner asks at some time.
 How much is my business worth?
 The golden rule of thumb is a multiple of your EBITDA which means (Earnings before Interest, Taxes, Depreciation and Amortisation.
 An example: